 Figure 7 provides evidence on the effects of this scheme on migration into Denmark, using Sweden as a control country.
-Sweden is a good control group for Denmark as they are both scandinavian countries with the same language and culture, and comparable tax levels, and over football league quality.
+Sweden is a good control country for Denmark as they are both Scandinavian countries with almost the same language and culture as well as a similar football league quality.
 The figure is constructed as the corresponding figure for the Spanish tax scheme: we split the sample into top-ability players (Panel A) and lower-ability players (Panel B), and show in each panel the evolution over time in the fraction of foreign players in the total number of players in Denmark and Sweden along with the top tax rate differential on foreigners between these two countries.
 The two vertical lines mark the 1992 tax reform and the 1996 Bosman ruling.
 The 1992 tax reform widened significantly the tax differential from less than 10% to about 40%.
 When interpreting the results, it is important to keep in mind that the Danish tax scheme (unlike the Beckham scheme considered above) was introduced before the deregulation of player migration following the Bosman ruling.
 For top players in Panel A, there are three main findings.
 First, until the reform in 1992, there are very few top foreigners in Denmark and only slightly more in Sweden.
 Second, immediately following the reform, the fraction of top foreigners in the Danish league increases while the fraction of top foreigners in the Swedish league falls, so that Denmark overtakes Sweden in terms of attracting good foreign players.
 But the short-run effect is not very large as the pre-Bosman rules imposes tight bounds on the potential migration impact of the Danish tax scheme.
 Third, after the Bosman ruling, the gap in the fraction of foreigners in the two countries substantially widens and by 2008 the fraction of top foreigners is about 6 times as large in the Danish first league than in the Swedish first league.

 Turning to lower-ability players in Panel B, our findings look very different.
 For those players, there is no visible evidence of a migration effect in Denmark.
 If anything, the share of lower-ability foreigners in Denmark dips below that of Sweden once the Bosman ruling allows the tax mechanism to take full impact.
 Panels A and B together therefore suggest that the tax cut to foreigners in Denmark did two things: (i) it increased the total share of foreign players in the Danish league, (ii) it changed the ability composition of foreigners in favor of higher ability players.
 In the following sections, the presence of such ability sorting effects will be analyzed more rigorously from both the theoretical and empirical perspectives.
-We show theoretically that tax cuts create such sorting effects in markets with rigid labor demand, and we then test for the importance of these effects in the structural estimation.
+We show theoretically that tax cuts create such sorting effects in markets with rigid labor demand, and we then test for the importance of these effects in Section 5.
+As shown on the figure, the differences-in-difference (before and after and Denmark vs. Sweden) is large and highly significant for top players and small and insignificant for lower quality players.